Do not buy non-branded Chinese laser modules!

 On Monday, July 17th, 2017 I placed an order for one such product specified as-as a 15W Laser Head.

-This was exciting as I had already a few months earlier purchased a 4W Chinese Laser and after much tribulation getting it to work on my home built CNC Router along with figuring out a Post Processor for the CAD/CAM software I was using namely Vectric Aspire.
+This was exciting as I had already a few months earlier purchased a 4W Chinese Laser and after much tribulation getting it to work on my home-built CNC Router along with figuring out a Post Processor for the CAD/CAM software I was using namely Vectric Aspire.
 I was so impressed with the 4W laser I started looking for one of a higher power.
 I found on eBay one specified as 15 Watts.
 I immediately thought, just imagine how much more I could do with that sort of power.
 So without hesitation, I placed my order.
 (I admit that my knowledge of lasers and power ratings at that time was very limited).
-Also the 15W unit was priced only a little more than the 4W one I already had. (that alone should have raised a flag with me).
+Also, the 15W unit was priced only a little more than the 4W one I already had. (that alone should have raised a flag with me).

 In the meantime, I spent countless hours experimenting with my current 4W unit learning so much of what could and could not be achieved with it.

 So after about 3 weeks, the 15W laser head arrived.
 I was now getting very excited.
-Before going any further I also must mention that the two lasers 4W and 15W where purchased from different eBay stores.
+Before going any further I also must mention that the two lasers 4W and 15W were purchased from different eBay stores.
 Also being an electronic Engineer (retired) I had things like quality bench power supplies, oscilloscopes, multimeters, etc. I had already extensively tested the 4W laser so knew the measurements for that.
 I connected the 15W to my bench power supply and activated the TTL line to bring it to life and it did.
 So my immediate expectation was this being 15W compared to the 4W should be drawing substantially more current for the set 12VDC.
 Well, there is the rub, it was actually about half an amp less (0.5A), that couldn’t be, ohms law states otherwise, Power Watts=Voltage multiplied by Current (P=IxV).
 Now admittedly I was looking at the input power and not the actual Laser Diode driving power and not taking into account the DC-DC Converter efficiency but still, the 15W (supposed) laser should be to a degree much higher.
 So I did some calculations testing the original 4W unit calculating its input power then taking its output power as 4W it worked out to be around a 21% differential.
 So if I then applied that differential to the 15W laser, applying the same percentage the 15W laser came out at being roughly 3.5W.

-So not to come to any immediate conclusions I figured let’s do some practice tests.
+So as not to come to any immediate conclusions I figured let’s do some practice tests.
 I created some simple cutting test G-Code for trying on various materials like Black Acrylic, Ply Wood, cardboard, etc. Then I proceeded to run the set of tests, first using the 4W Laser.
 Then I ran the exact same tests with the 15W Laser.
 Well, the results were conclusive in that the now supposed 15W laser did underperform the 4W by what would be around I figured 10% to 15%.
 This confirmed that the power calculations based on their input Volts and Amps I previously did and figuring the actual power of the 15W unit at around 3.5W must have been relatively close to factual.

 So now to cut a long story short I proceeded to have an exchange of communication with the supplier.
 This went back and forth for a few weeks with me stating that I was an electronic engineer and presenting them with my figures and test results photos.
 In the end they had no option but to concede, but not actually admitting it, that their product was indeed not as specified and promptly refunded my full purchase price.
 They did not even want me to return the item but said I could keep it.
 I never did try to even use it again.
 The thing is that same eBay store still sells the same laser with the same heading, plus many other stores even going up to 17W.
 UNBELIEVABLE.